WordPress/WordPress-Documentation-Style-Guide/docs/3-language-and-grammar/possessives.md

 **Examples**

 Singular nouns
-- John's car.
+- John's car
-- Buzz's laptop.
+- Buzz's laptop
-- application's password.
+- application's password
-- bus's brakes.
+- bus's brakes
-- business's manager.
+- business's manager
-- class's timings.
+- class's timings
-- Chris's key or Chris' key.
+- Chris's key or Chris' key
-- Mr. Williams's suitcase or Mr. Williams' suitcase.
+- Mr. Williams's suitcase or Mr. Williams' suitcase

 **Exception:** If a proper noun ends with an *s*, you can either use an apostrophe and *s* or just an apostrophe.
 **Exception:** The possessive of *it* is *its* and doesn't have an apostrophe.
 Be wary of common mistakes such as confusing *its* with *it's* (a contraction for *it is*).

 Plural nouns
-- computers' keyboards.
+- computers' keyboards
-- buses' parking.
+- buses' parking
-- scissors' handles.
+- scissors' handles
-- business' earnings.
+- business' earnings
-- classes' teacher.
+- classes' teacher
-- Jones' cars.
+- Jones' cars
-- Williams' house.
+- Williams' house

 ## Company, product and brand names